So you’re staring at your fancy new HTML email signature and wondering how on earth to install it to Microsoft Outlook. Well, we’re here to help.

 Hit the Apply button, then hit Ok.

-Make sure you still have the File Explorer opened to your hard drive.
-(Windows Key + E then open C:)
+Make sure you still have the File Explorer open on your hard drive.
+(Windows Key + E then open C:).

 Drop your .htm signature file into this folder.

 If your HTML file ends with the file extension .html then it needs to be changed to .htm.
 Right-click on your HTML file and select Rename, then change the file extension to .htm

 Open Outlook 2013.
 If you already had Outlook running you may need to close it and re-open.

 Click on File, then Options, then Mail, then click on the Signatures button.

 You should see your new signature file in the list in the “Select signatures to edit” box.